Welfare economics: Cardinal utility

 With these assumptions, it is possible to construct a social welfare function simply by summing all the individual utility functions.
 Note that such a measure would still be concerned with the distribution of income (distributive efficiency) but not the distribution of final utilities.
 In normative terms, such authors were writing in the Benthamite tradition.

-Ordinal utility
+Behavioralist approach

-The New Welfare Economics approach is based on the work of Pareto, Hicks, and Kaldor.
+The ordinal-behaviorist approach, originally called the new welfare economics, is based on the work of Pareto, Kaldor, Hicks, and Scitovsky.
 It explicitly recognizes the differences between the efficiency aspect of the discipline and the distribution aspect and treats them differently.
-Questions of efficiency are assessed with criteria such as Pareto efficiency and the Kaldor–Hicks compensation tests, while questions of income distribution are covered in social welfare function specification.
-Further, efficiency dispenses with cardinal measures of utility, replacing it with ordinal utility, which merely ranks commodity bundles (with an indifference-curve map, for example).
+Questions of efficiency are assessed with criteria such as Pareto efficiency and Kaldor–Hicks efficiency, while questions of income distribution are covered in the specification of the social welfare function Further, efficiency dispenses with cardinal measures of utility, replacing it with ordinal utility, which merely ranks commodity bundles (with an indifference-curve map, for example).

+The consensus in favor of such approaches, pushed by behavioralists of the 1930s and 40s, has largely collapsed since the discovery of Arrow's impossibility theorem and utility representation theorems have shown them to be mathematically self-contradictory, violating the principle of transitive preferences.

 Criteria

 Efficiency

 Situations are considered to have distributive efficiency when goods are distributed to the people who can gain the most utility from them.